mionarankovic/variant-calling-algorithm/README.md

 <p align="center">
   <img src="https://render.githubusercontent.com/render/math?math=f=\binom{n}{k}p^{k}(1-p)^{n-k}" \Large>
 </p>
-where n represents total number of bases sequenced at the particular position, p is the probability of success (the probability that the pileup shows just what really is located at the particular position in the DNA) and k represents number of times we got the exact base we want to calculate f for.
+where n represents total number of bases sequenced at the particular position, p is the probability of success (the probability that the pileup shows just what really is located at the particular position in the DNA) and k represents number of times we got the exact base we want to calculate <f\i> for.